MaastrichtU-IDS/d2s-docs/docs/d2s-introduction.md

 sidebar_label: Introduction
 ---

-Integrating and querying heterogeneous data sources has never been effortless, the `d2s` CLI and this documentation aims to provide a framework and comprehensive documentation to help deploying a service or run a tool within a workflow.
+Integrating and querying heterogeneous data sources has never been effortless, the `d2s` CLI and this documentation aims to provide a framework and comprehensive documentation to build a RDF Knowledge Graph out of your structured data and deploy various interfaces and services over the integrated data.

-We will describe here everything you need to do to build a RDF Knowledge Graph out of your structured data and deploy various interfaces and services over the integrated data.
+We provide a [GitHub template repository](https://github.com/MaastrichtU-IDS/d2s-transform-template/) to run example workflows to  start building your a RDF Knowledge Graph from structured data.

-We provide a [GitHub template repository](https://github.com/MaastrichtU-IDS/d2s-transform-template/) to run example workflows and start building your own pipelines.
-Feel free to create a new GitHub repository from this template to start your own Knowledge Graph project.
+Feel free to use directly the `d2s-transform-template` repository or create a new GitHub repository from this template to start your own project.

 ---

 ## Build a RDF Knowledge Graph

-Run and define [CWL workflows](https://www.commonwl.org/) to orchestrate the execution of multiple steps (Docker containers) to integrate heterogeneous structured data sources in a RDF Knowledge Graph.
+We use [CWL workflows](https://www.commonwl.org/) to orchestrate the execution of multiple steps (Docker containers) to integrate heterogeneous structured data sources in a RDF Knowledge Graph.

-Data2Services offers handy workflows to convert large amount of structured data, such as relational databases, tabular files or XML files, to RDF Knowledge Graphs.
+Data2Services offers pre-defined workflows to convert large amount of structured data, such as relational databases, tabular files or XML files, to RDF Knowledge Graphs.
 Converting data with Data2Services relies on 3 steps:

 * A **generic RDF** is automatically **generated** from the input data structure.
 * [SPARQL](https://www.w3.org/TR/sparql11-query/) queries are designed by the user to **map** the generic RDF **to a target model**.